 Set aside at least two hours to explore this UNESCO World Heritage site.
 Prepare to be dazzled by the beautiful murals, sparkling chandeliers and ornate frescoes as you explore the private apartments of former Emperor Franz Joseph and Empress Elisabeth.

 Head south from here and take in some of the impressive architecture that lines the Kärntner Straße, including Vienna State Opera House.
-From graceful statues and sweeping streets to genteel parks and baroque buildings, in this neighborhood majestic sights lay in wait around every street corner.
+From graceful statues and sweeping streets to genteel parks and baroque buildings, in this neighbourhood majestic sights lay in wait around every street corner.
 Luxury stores like Swarovski, Chanel and BOSS line the street so you can indulge in some shopping en-route.

 You could easily spend a full day exploring its 18 buildings.
 If you have to pick just one, visit the Sisi museum, which charts the life of the former Habsburg Empress in the breathtaking surroundings of her former apartments.